Quick Reference

 Significant Whitespace

-GoHT only accepts tabs for indentation.
+Haml and Slim templates accept tabs for indentation.
 Each template must also be indented with at least one tab.
+EGO templates require the initial template indentation, but the HTML inside that indentation can use normal HTML spacing.

 %html